 - 4 pieces of thick bacon

-- 1 small onion thinly sliced
+- 1 onion, thinly sliced

-- 4 cups greens tightly packed
+- 4 cups greens, tightly packed

-- 2 cloves of garlic sliced
+- 2 cloves of garlic, crushed or sliced

-- 1 cup beans navy or cannellini
+- 1 cup white beans

 - ½ teaspoon salt

-- ¼ teaspoon pepper
+- ¼ teaspoon black pepper

-In a saute pan, fry bacon until done to your liking.
+- In a saute pan, fry bacon until done to your liking.
 I like it crispy myself.

-Add the onion to the pan and saute until starting to caramelize and brown.
+- Add the onion to the pan and saute until starting to caramelize and brown.